 Yes, however you will only be able to read virtual cards, NFC is required to read physical smartcards.

-Also, please be advised that the quality of QR code reading is very much dependant on the capabilities of the device that is being used.
+Please note: the quality of QR code reading is dependant on the capabilities of the device that is being used.
 If you continue to experience difficulties, please consider installing Go Smart on a different device or sourcing a different handheld QR code reader or Webcam.

 Every NFC enabled smartphone has a ‘sweet-spot’ on the back of the device where card reading is optimised.
 Locate this area (which is always at the back of the smartphone and usually towards the top of the device).
 Once located, ensure that you hold the card firmly to this area and keep the card still whilst it is being read.

-Please be advised that error messages will be displayed if you move the smartcard on the device whilst attempting to read it.
+Please note: error messages will be displayed if you move the smartcard on the device whilst attempting to read it.

-If you still have problems read the card, it could be because the card you’re attempting to read isn’t “smart”, the card’s chip is damaged or faulty, you moved or removed the card from the device before Go Smart had finished reading it, or the card is fake.
-Check the card using the alternative method on this page
+If you still have problems reading the card, it could be because the card you’re attempting to read isn’t “smart”, the card’s chip is damaged or faulty, you moved or removed the card from the device before Go Smart had finished reading it, or the card is fake.
+Check the card using the alternative method on this page.

-They’re not stuck.
-This is a holding area for virtual cards that have been read offline.
+These 'Reads' are not stuck; They are in a holding area for virtual cards that have been read offline.
 The card read can only be completed when connectivity becomes available.
 Once the card read has been completed, the offline reads will be reallocated to either ‘New’ or ‘Rejected’ card reads.

-If you have app auto-updates enabled on your mobile device, then Go Smart updates will automatically be installed.
-If this is not enabled, then you will need to manually check for updates from the relevant app store.
+If you have App auto-updates enabled on your mobile device, then Go Smart updates will automatically be installed.
+If auto-updates are not enabled, then you will need to manually check for updates from the relevant App store.

-For PC or laptop Go Smart, you will be notified of an app update when you next open the app.
+For PCs or laptops using Go Smart, you will be notified of an update when you next open the App.